The Big Idea is a lens. It is a way of seeing. It is a window and a platform for you to explore Harbourfront Centre’s diverse programming.

 In our 40th anniversary year at Harbourfront Centre, we are exploring The Big Idea: Legacy.
 Legacy is the essential contribution of the past that acknowledges the present.
 It is a magnificent merging of past desire and future promise.
 In legacy the past and present come together to create fundamental meaning.

-Look for the symbol below as you make your way through Harbourfront Centre to see how The Big Idea: Legacy manifests itself in our artists’ work.
+Look for the symbol above as you make your way through Harbourfront Centre to see how The Big Idea: Legacy manifests itself in our artists’ work.

 What does legacy mean to you?

 Legacy means the passing on of tradition.
 Leaving a lasting impression that becomes part of what comes next.

 How does legacy manifest itself in your work?

 In our work, legacy is connected to memory and nostalgia.
 What we collectively remember becomes the legacy of a certain time and place.
 It is this piece of memory that we aspire to capture and share through our work.